 On completion of this degree, you will be able to demonstrate the following skills:

-Application: apply mathematical concepts, principles and methods
+Application: apply mathematical and statistical concepts, principles and methods

 Problem solving: analyse and evaluate problems (both theoretical and practical) and plan strategies for their solution